 Evans Vanodine guidelines for recommended products and how and where to use them are still applicable for cleaning and disinfecting surfaces, hands etc. https://www.evansvanodine.co.uk/coronavirus-guidelines

 The government guidelines are clear and should also be followed for each sector, as per the links below.

 If a business is to reopen, there are considerations relating to social distancing, more frequent disinfection of hand-touch surfaces and hand hygiene.
-Employers may need to update their risk assessment relating to coronavirus.
+Employers may need to update their risk assessment relating to any products used in the control of Coronavirus.
 Evans’ Risk Assessment Portal can help you with this https://www.evansvanodine.co.uk/coshh-risk-assessment-portal

 Research has shown the virus does not survive on surfaces, at room temperature, longer than 9 days.
 If a building has been closed for the duration of the lockdown period, it is unlikely any virus would be present on surfaces.
 However, for staff and customer confidence it may be advisable to follow existing hygiene programme for cleaning and disinfecting all surfaces.

 These government links are regularly updated.
 If any of the below do not work, please refer back to the main link at the top of the list.

 https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19 - this page contains links covering a range of diffrent types of work, a selection of which are below: